pdsouza/chloe/README.md

 ## Usage

-*Note: Chloe is designed to be un-opinionated—it's basically a bunch of small, yet sharp, functions that make building static sites in Clojure a joy.
-Just keep in mind that you may discover better ways of using Chloe in your projects than what is listed here.*
+Chloe is designed to be un-opinionated: it's basically a lean set of small, yet sharp, functions that make building static sites in Clojure a joy.
+That being said, here are some common usages of Chloe.

+### Structure

-To get started, create a directory structure that represents your site:
+Websites map very nicely to directory structures, so let's create one that represents your site.

+Here's a sample layout:

 ```
 resources/
   partials/
     post/
       chloe-is-awesome.md
-      clojure-notes.md
+      chloe-is-cool.md
   public/
     main.css
+    images/
+      chloe-architecture.jpg
 src/
   my-site/
     page/